Abzraja/pandas-challenge/README.md

 # Pandas Challenge - Complete!

 ## Notice!
-### The kernal must be restarted and outputs cleared. some variables are shared so the cells must be run in order!
+### Some variables are shared so the cells must be run in order!
+The kernal must be restarted and outputs cleared and the cells must be run in the correct order to output the correct dataframes for each step.

 ## What the Pandas?!
 <img src="https://im-media.voltron.voanews.com/Drupal/01live-166/styles/sourced/s3/2019-04/3ED6FCAB-D280-4197-8B02-BCCD9846076A.jpg?itok=EKczHCGX" height="200" width="300">